National Audio-Visual Conservation Center: Campus architecture

-The Packard Campus was designed to be a green building, being situated mostly underground and topped with sod roofs.
-It was designed to have minimal visual impact on the Virginia countryside by blending into the existing landscape.
+The Packard Campus was designed exploit the original facility's mostly underground, sod-roofed construction - which so insulated it from the elements that no heating system was required: residual heat from the building's numerous computers was used to maintain warmth in cool seasons, and air-conditioning was required in warm (to keep the computers cool first, and staff second).
+This was renovated and expanded along the principles of green building, with a much larger exposed structure designed to have minimal visual impact on the Virginia countryside by blending into the existing landscape.
 From the northwest, only a semi-circular terraced arcade appears in the hill to allow natural light into the administrative and work areas.
-Additionally, the site also included the largest private sector re-forestation effort on the Eastern Seaboard, amassing over 9,000 tree saplings and nearly 200,000 other plantings.
+Additionally, the site also included the largest private sector re-forestation effort on the Eastern Seaboard, representing over 9,000 tree saplings and nearly 200,000 other plantings.

-The underground vaults (some set to temperatures below freezing) contain nearly 90 mi of shelving, not including 124 nitrate film vaults: the largest nitrate film storage complex in the Western hemisphere.
+The underground vaults (some set to temperatures below freezing) contain nearly 90 mi of shelving, not including 124 nitrate film vaults: the largest nitrate film storage complex in the Western Hemisphere.
 The campus's data center is the first archive to preserve digital content at the petabyte (1 million gigabyte) level.

 The campus also contains a 206-seat theater capable of projecting both film and modern digital cinema and which features a digital organ that rises from under the stage to accompany silent film screenings.
 The Packard Campus currently holds semi-weekly screenings of films of cultural significance in its reproduction Art Deco theater according to this schedule.

 Events

 Mostly Lost Film Identification Workshop

-Every summer the Packard Campus hosts the Mostly Lost identification workshop for silent and sound films.
-Unidentified or misidentified silent films and film clips are screened for registered attendees, who collectively attempt to identify the unknown works.
-The films screened are not only from the Library of Congress's collections, but also from other participating film archives, which have included the George Eastman House, the UCLA Film & Television Archive, the EYE Film Institute of the Netherlands, the University of Southern California's Hugh M. Hefner Moving Image Archive, the Lobster Film Archive, and the Newsfilm Library at the University of South Carolina.
-Screenings are held in the Packard Campus Theater.
+Every summer prior to the COVID-19 pandemic, the Packard Campus hosted the Mostly Lost identification workshop for silent and sound films.
+Unidentified or misidentified silent films and film clips were screened for registered attendees, who collectively attempted to identify the unknown works.
+The films screened were not only from the Library of Congress's collections, but also from other participating film archives, which have included the George Eastman House, the UCLA Film & Television Archive, the EYE Film Institute of the Netherlands, the University of Southern California's Hugh M. Hefner Moving Image Archive, the Lobster Film Archive, and the Newsfilm Library at the University of South Carolina.
+Screenings were held in the Packard Campus Theater.